Alaska: Kenai Peninsula

 At 200 miles long and 100 miles wide, the Kenai Peninsula has a slice of nearly every aspect of Alaska save for the tundra of the Far North!

-Join us for our new and improved Alaska Adventure offered in July 2018.
-The program is offered in two parts—Kenai Peninsula and Denali Delights.
+The Alaska program is offered in two parts—Kenai Peninsula and Denali Delights.
 To maximize your time and airfare and see even more of our largest state, join us for both parts of the tour!
 Also consider journeying on into the Far North on our brand new Arctic Midnight Sun Extension, a 3-day bonus adventure from Fairbanks that will take us beyond the Arctic Circle!

 Alaska—the Kenai Peninsula